Is Carbon Monoxide Heavier Than Air? And More CO FAQs

 How Many Carbon Monoxide Detectors Do I Need?

 You need at least one for each floor of your home, including the basement.
-It’s also recommended to have extra CO detectors where high levels of CO are more likely to be produced, like just inside the home from the garage, or the kitchen.
-It’s recommended to have a CO detector in your bedroom as an added level of protection.
+It’s also recommended to have extra CO detectors where high levels of CO are more likely to be produced.
+This includes just inside the home from the garage door entrance, in the kitchen, or near fireplaces.
+Having a CO detector in your bedroom is recommended as an added layer of protection.

 Will a Carbon Monoxide Detector Detect a Different Gas Leak?